What is the Fogg behavior model?

 Motivation

 The Fogg model specifies three types of motivation (often referred to as the core motivators) that can be engaged to help motivate consumers.
-But this is relatively difficult so other ways of giving customers that push to take action could be more effective.

-• Tip 1 - Get users to do hard things that help to structure future behavior.
+1. Do hard things that help to structure future behavior.

-• Tip 3 - Help people get better at a difficult task, so it becomes easier.
+3. Get better at a difficult task, so it becomes easier.

 Ability